Yuugen64/vimNotes/README.md

 Basic Shortcuts:
 - [i] Toggle INSERT mode.
 (This allows you to type normally and enter text)
+- [I] (capital I) Toggle INSERT mode and go to the BEGINNING of the line.
 - [o] (letter o) Adds a new line below and toggles INSERT mode.
 - [O] (capital O) Adds a new line above and toggles INSERT mode.
 - [V] (capital v) Toggle Visual Mode.
 (This allows you to visualize what lines of code you are interacting with).